This article on functional foods and beverages is taken from the latest edition of 1750 – a magazine by Finlays. Read the full magazine here.

 While products that offer more established benefits, such as added vitamins or probiotics, remain popular, there is increasing consumer awareness around the benefits of fermented foods, adaptogens, and different types of antioxidants, such as catechins.
 These are starting to break free from the confines of the health and wellness niche, and gradually entering mainstream consciousness.

-Bridging the perception gap
+Bridging the perception gap on functional foods

 For all the exciting growth, functional foods and beverages are closely regulated, and their actual efficacy often requires further research.
 Dr. Rhodri Evans, Head of Food Safety and Regulatory Affairs at leading consulting firm Exponent, who specialises in this area, explains: “There is a great deal of interest among food producers in providing more information to consumers on the potential health benefits of foods and their constituents, but it is important to ensure the information presented is accurate, can be substantiated, and is not misleading.”